rgreenblatt/ai_alignment_readings/papers.md

 - I find this so sketchy, but blessings of scale...
 - legit everything is ill founded (just multiplier, token yeeting, params to the max, bfloat16)
+- TODO: anything else I would want to extract from this?

 ## My take on Vanessa Kosoy's take on AGI safety